ftyszyx/feishu-vitepress/blog/docs/en/feishu__2023_1_21_learn_skill_vim.md

 Vim lookup supports regular expressions, such as '/vim$' matching '''vim'' at the end of a line.
 You need to find special characters that need to be escaped, e.g. '/vim\$' matches ''vim$"'.

-> Note that '\n' should be used to find carriage returns, and '\r' (equivalent to ''') should be used to replace carriage returns with carriage returns<CR>.

 **Other Find Modes**

 - '?'
 (Shift + '/') to look up.